-These Mini Egg Muffins with cheese and veggies are a go-to for quick and easy toddler breakfasts on busy mornings.
-These savory muffins are packed with nutritious ingredients and are so quick to bake up—and they work so well to make ahead.
+These Mini Egg Muffins with cheese and veggies are a go-to quick and easy toddler breakfast.
+These savory muffins are packed with nutritious ingredients, are so quick to bake up, and they work well to make ahead.

-They’re also delicious enough to make for a holiday breakfast, such as Easter or Christmas, to share with the whole family.
+They’re also delicious enough to make for a holiday breakfast, such as Easter breakfast idea or a make-ahead Christmas breakfast, to share with the whole family.

 Table of Contents